 There are two deadlines to be aware of in the admission process.
 A college application must be complete by the end of January of the desired admission year.
 Students completing college applications as of February 1st, will be eligible for the following year's admission.
 Once a college application has been completed, an Eligibility Checklist will be due at the end of March and will be completed with the assistance of an Academic and Career Coach.

 Please see the Admission Requirements tab to the left for the current Admission Requirements.
-The admission requirements now listed were for the class that entered August of 2017.
-The requirements and the documentation for the admission requirements for the class to enter August of 2018 is under review and will be posted once approved.
-A copy of the Radiography Student Handbook for 2015-2017 can be found under our Resources tab to the left.
+A copy of the Radiography Student Handbook can be found under our Resources tab to the left.
 JRCERT Program Effectiveness Data can also be found under our Resources tab to the left.
 Both of these documents may be viewed by clicking on the name shown on the page.